Parisson/TimeSide/README.rst

 TimeSide is intended to work on all Unix / Linux platforms.
 MacOS X and Windows versions will soon be explorated.

-This library is mostly written in Python and JavaScrip / CSS
+It is mostly written in Python and JavaScript / CSS / HTML

 Install and usage